jarlehansen/javabin-kotlin/README.md

 ## Bakgrunn

-* Arbeidet med Kotlin startet i 2010 hos JetBrains
+* Work on Kotlin Started in 2010 at JetBrains
-* 1.0 versjonen ble sluppet i starten av 2016
+* 1.0 version released in the beginning of 2016

 ---

 ## Hvorfor Kotlin?

-* Fungerer med Java
+* Works well with Java
   * Java -> Kotlin
   * Kotlin -> Java
-* Er laget for å være mer konsist, produktivt og tryggere alternativ til Java.
-Skal kunne brukes i alle tilfeller hvor Java brukes i dag. https://insights.stackoverflow.com/survey/2018/#technology-most-loved-dreaded-and-wanted-languages
+https://insights.stackoverflow.com/survey/2018/#technology-most-loved-dreaded-and-wanted-languages

 * Null safety